-Throughout the next video tutorial, we’ll get a deep detail on how to perform the side control kimura lock?
+Throughout the next video tutorial, we’ll get deep detail on performing the side control kimura lock.

-Baseball choke is one among tough BJJ side control gi choke submissions.
-It’s really difficult to escape this submission, once it’s already taken.
+Baseball choke is one of the brutal BJJ side control gi choke submissions.
+It’s challenging to escape this submission once it’s already taken.

-The key point to get a savage baseball choke is by using your shoulder to maintain pressure and prevent your opponent from facing you or bridging out.
+The key point to getting a savage baseball choke is using your shoulder to maintain pressure and prevent your opponent from facing you or bridging out.

 The next video gives you what you need to know to size a perfect Baseball choke from side control.

 Related Article: Click here to learn about the baseball choke in BJJ.